 The deities of ancient Egypt, or neteru (sing. neter ), were the core of ancient Egyptian religion and culture for over 3000 years, a scope of time nearly inconceivable to our modern sensibilities.
 The only other human culture with a plausible claim to such persistence of belief would be the Jainism and Hinduism of India.

-For the ancient Egyptians the core concept, around which all of their beliefs orbited, was that of balance or ma’at [ or ], personified as a goddess who regulated the stars, seasons, and the actions of both mortals and the deities, and who set the order of the universe from the moment of creation.
-Despite their diverse functions, most neteru had an overarching role in common: maintaining ma’at – those that did not share this goal represented disruption and chaos, constantly threatening to annihilate the order of the universe.
+For the ancient Egyptians the core concept, around which all of their beliefs orbited, was that of balance, or Ma’at [ or ], personified as a goddess who regulated the stars, seasons, and the actions of both mortals and the deities, and who set the order of the universe from the moment of creation.
+Despite their diverse functions, most neter had an overarching role in common: maintaining ma’at – those that did not share this goal represented disruption and chaos, constantly threatening to annihilate the order of the universe.

-The neteru were considered to be immanent; moving from the divine realm to dwell in their temples where they inhabited their cult statues allowing mortals to nourish them through the presentation of offerings, sacrifices, spells and rituals.
+The neteru were considered to be immanent; moving from the divine realm to dwell in their temples where they inhabited their cult statues allowing mortals to nourish them through the presentation of offerings, sacrifices, spells, and rituals.
 These offerings, in addition to maintaining ma’at for the gods, celebrated deities’ life-giving generosity and encouraged them to remain benevolent rather than vengeful.
 Rituals for a neter were often based in that deity’s mythology, and as such the rituals were meant to be repetitions of the events of the mythic past, renewing the beneficial effects of the original events.
-In this manner the worshipers provided the gods with ma’at so they could continue to perform their vital functions, empowering them with the fundamental power of heka (magic) to maintain ma’at in the cosmos and sustaining all living things.
+In this manner the worshipers reminded the gods of their role in maintaining ma’at and through their offerings empowered the neteru with the fundamental power of heka (magic) so they could continue to perform their vital functions to maintain order in the cosmos and sustain all living things.

 Egyptian writings describe the gods’ bodies in detail – they are composed of precious materials; their flesh is gold, their bones silver, and their hair made of lapis lazuli, and they emit a scent that the Egyptians likened to the incense used in rituals.
 Some texts give precise descriptions of particular deities, including their height and eye color, yet these characteristics are not fixed; in myths, gods change their appearances to suit their own purposes.
 The Egyptians’ visual representations of their gods are therefore not literal.
 They symbolize specific aspects of each deity’s character, functioning much like the ideograms in hieroglyphic writing.
-For this reason, the funerary god Anubis is commonly shown in Egyptian art as a dog or jackal, a creature whose scavenging habits threaten the preservation of buried mummies: an effort to counter this threat and employ it for protection.
-His black coloring alludes to the color of mummified flesh as well as to the fertile black soil that Egyptians saw as a symbol of resurrection.
+This elucidates why the funerary god Anubis is commonly shown in Egyptian art as a dog or jackal, a creature whose scavenging habits threaten the preservation of buried mummies: the portrayal is an effort to counter this threat and employ it for protection.
+His black coloring alludes not to the coloration effort to counter this threat and employ it for protection.
+His black coloring alludes not to the coloration of the fur of the jackal, but to the color of mummified flesh, as well as to the fertile black silt deposited by the annual flooding Nile that Egyptians saw as a symbol of resurrection.

-In this series, I have translated my attraction to these deities into forms that play upon elements of the ancient Egyptian artistic canon while infusing personality (ba ) & spirit (ka ) into them in a manner that, I hope, will bring them to life for the viewer…
+In this series, I have attempted to amalgamate elements of the ancient Egyptian artistic canon with the dynamic human form, and infuse the resulting works with both personality (ba ) & spirit (ka ) in a manner that, I hope, will bring them to life for the viewer…

-Each sculpture is available in one of two different color palates: one Black with Gold Leaf counter-point, the other using Colored Patinas to reflect the traditional pigments used in portraying the neter in ancient Egyptian tomb wall-paintings, also with Gold Leaf accents.
+Each sculpture is available in one of two different color palates: one Black with 24 k.
+Gold Leaf counter-point, the other using Colored Patinas to reflect the traditional pigments used in portraying the neter in ancient Egyptian tomb wall-paintings, also with Gold and Silver Leaf accents.